dmamakas2000/nllp-2022/README.md

-# Processing Long Legal Documents with Pre-trained Transformers
+# Processing Long Legal Documents with Pre-trained Transformers :balance_scale:

 ## About
 Pre-trained Transformers currently dominate most NLP tasks.
 They impose, however, limits on the maximum input length (512 sub-words in BERT),